The summer break is officially over. After the long weekend, the kids return to school in just a few days, and we are ready for the new routine.

 - Set your alarm earlier than your kids to get some extra YOU time.
 This one is a big one for me.
-Making sure that I have the time to do a quick workout, or drink my coffee in peace, helps me start my day on a good note.
+Making sure that I have the time to do a quick workout or drink my coffee in peace helps me start my day on a good note.
 Highly recommend this if you want some quiet “ME” time before the day begins.
-Of course, this works if you go to bed early, so you don’t feel sleep-deprived.
+Of course, this works if you go to bed early so you don’t feel sleep-deprived.

 - Pack school lunches and snacks the night before.
 I don’t like the rush of packing lunches in the morning, and I find that preparing everything the night before works so much better for us.
-I usually pack healthier lunches this way and I just have to take things out of the fridge in the morning instead of rushing to put something together for them.
+I usually pack healthier lunches this way, and I have to take things out of the fridge in the morning instead of rushing to put something together for them.

 - Get kids to lay out their clothes the night before.
 I have done this all my life, and now my kids do as well.
 I like laying out our clothes the night before so we know what we are wearing and have everything ready before our morning showers.
 It works so well with kids; I don’t have to worry about them having a hard time picking what they will wear in the morning.

 - Smile, be patient and enjoy the back-to-school season.
 Change can be challenging for everyone at home, children and parents alike.
 So be patient, smile, and enjoy the return to school.
-If you are running behind or running late, avoid yelling and instead try to wake up a bit earlier the next day or use the tips above to avoid rushing the next day.
+If you are running behind or running late, avoid yelling and instead try to wake up a bit earlier or use the tips above to avoid rushing the next day.